radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 >[!note] Changes made in the schema file do not affect the underlying schema.

 Sometimes a database schema does not contain all relationships that can exist between objects.
 The schema extraction process cannot capture these implicit relationships that are known by the programmers but not declared in the database data dictionary.
-You should declare any relationships you will need for your virtual views.
+You should declare any relationships you will need for your identity views.

-The declaration process is a critical step as it affects the quality of the virtual views that are created.
-Any undeclared relationships or primary keys result in a meaningless path, directly affecting the quality or availability of information displayed in the virtual views.
+The declaration process is a critical step as it affects the quality of the identity views that are created.
+Any undeclared relationships or primary keys result in a meaningless path, directly affecting the quality or availability of information displayed in the identity views.

 The Relationships dialog box requires source and destination tables (or views).
 When setting relationships, it does not matter which entity is the source and which is the destination.